DrewMalette/freebsd-utils/README.md

 # freebsd-utils
-dotfiles and a python script I use for my FreeBSD desktop
+dotfiles and scripts I use for my FreeBSD desktop

 setbg.sh is sample output for wallpaper.py